whisthq/whist/main-webserver/README.md

 # Fractal Main Webserver

 This repository contains the code for our webserver, which is our REST API and provides backend support for our user interfaces, our internal tools, and our container/virtual machine management.
+This README contains general set-up information&mdash;for a high-level understanding of the code, read each of the READMEs in the the subdirectories here (`/app`, `/docker`, etc.)

 Our webservers and CD pipeline are hosted on Heroku.
 Our production database is attached as an Heroku Add-On PostgresSQL to the associated webserver in Heroku, `main-webserver`, and has automated backups in place daily at 2 AM PST.
 See [here](https://devcenter.heroku.com/articles/heroku-postgres-backups#creating-a-backup) for further information.